 The cessation of fishing within SZs could spatially redistribute catch/effort and increase pressure in the remaining fishing areas.
 For some commercial fisheries, this has been mitigated by removal of catch (quota)/effort from the relevant fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program (PIRSA 2013a, Kosturjak et al. 2015).
-Estimates of displaced catch from SZs were provided by Ward et al. (2012) and EconSearch (2014h) to inform the program.
+Estimates of displaced catch from SZs were provided by Ward et al. (2012) and EconSearch (2014) to inform the program.
 The targeted reductions in catch/effort were based on proportional reductions of the current catch/effort rather than reductions based on absolute values.
 For example, the total allowable commercial catch for the Northern Zone Rock Lobster Fishery was reduced by 23 tonnes from 345 tonnes in 2013/14 to 322 tonnes in 2014/15 in accordance with the percentage of catch removed through the Commercial Fisheries Voluntary Catch/Effort Reduction Program for this fishery.
 As for all other fisheries included in this Program, the reduction exceeded the estimated annual historic catch/effort within SZs (Kosturjak et al. 2015).
 For the Prawn, Blue Crab, Sardine and Recreational Fisheries, PIRSA indicated that catch and effort which was previously associated with the closed zones could be redistributed without impacting on the sustainability of those fisheries (PIRSA 2011d).

-Estimates of annual displaced catch/effort provide an indication of the level of historical fishing pressure that previously occurred inside SZs across the state and in the WKIMP:
+Estimates of annual displaced catch/effort provide an indication of the level of historical fishing pressure that previously occurred inside SZs across the state and in the SKIMP:

-- About 37 tonnes of rock lobster catch from SZs within the bounds of the Northern Zone Rock Lobster Fishery, including about 8 tonnes from the WKIMP (Ward et al. 2012). - About 1.7 and 3.8 tonnes of greenlip and blacklip abalone catch, respectively, from SZs within the bounds of the Central Zone Abalone Fishery, including about 1.2 and 3.4 tonnes, respectively, from the WKIMP (Ward et al. 2012). - About 478 tonnes of sardines from SZs (less than 2 per cent of the statewide catch), including about 63 tonnes from the WKIMP (Ward et al. 2012). - About 863, 701, 225 and 672 days of handline, haulnet, longline and other fishing effort, respectively, from SZs statewide (Ward et al. 2012), equating to a combined total of about 75 tonnes of King George whiting, snapper, southern sea garfish and southern calamary (Econsearch 2014).
-This included about 10, a confidential amount, 2 and 16 days of handline, haulnet, longline and other fishing effort, respectively, from the WKIMP (Ward et al. 2012). - About 1,136 person-days of Charter Boat effort was estimated to have been displaced from SZs statewide, including about 90 person-days from the WKIMP (Ward et al. 2012). - About 0.27 and 1.4 tonnes of shark hook and gillnet catch, respectively, from SZs within the WKIMP (Bailey et al. 2012b).
+- About 37 tonnes of rock lobster catch from SZs within the bounds of the Northern Zone Rock Lobster Fishery, including about 2 tonnes from the SKIMP (Ward et al. 2012). - About 1.7 and 3.8 tonnes of greenlip and blacklip abalone catch, respectively, from SZs within the bounds of the Central Zone Abalone Fishery, including about 0.09 and 0.24 tonnes, respectively, from the SKIMP (Ward et al. 2012). - About 863, 701, 225 and 672 days of handline, haulnet, longline and other fishing effort, respectively, from SZs statewide (Ward et al. 2012), equating to a combined total of about 75 tonnes of King George whiting, snapper, southern sea garfish and southern calamary (EconSearch 2014).
+This included about 13 days of other fishing effort, i.e. not handline, haul net nor longline, from the SKIMP (Ward et al. 2012). - About 0.06 tonnes of shark hook catch from SZs within the SKIMP (Bailey et al. 2012b).
 There is a closure within the southern part of the park to protect breeding school shark and Australian sea lion populations (AFMA 2014), and fishing effort is now concentrated off Victoria (Georgeson et al. 2014).